Zangalewa: Background

-"Zangalewa" was the title track of a 1986 album by Golden Sounds.
+"Zangalewa" is the title track of a 1986 album by Golden Sounds.
 The band consisted of Jean Paul Zé Bella, Victor Dooh Belley, and Emile Kojidie, who were members of the Presidential Guard of Cameroon, along with Annie Anzouer.
 According to Zé Bella, the lead singer, the chorus came "from Cameroonian sharpshooters who had created a slang for better communication among them during the Second World War", and the band initially recreated the fast pace of military communication in their first arrangements of the song.

 The lyrics of the chorus are directed toward a soldier.
 The title comes from either "Za engalomwa" in the Fang language, which means "Who sent you?" or "Za anga loé wa" in the Ewondo language, which means "Who called you?"
 The lyrics include several other languages of Cameroon, including French, Douala, and Cameroonian Pidgin English.

 In performances of the song, the band often dresses in military uniforms.
 They wear pith helmets and stuff their clothes to give the appearance of being well-off as a satire of black soldiers who had collaborated with oppressive white officers.
 The music video depicts a presidential guard parade.
 It gained a large viewership as it came out as television became common in Cameroon.

 Legacy

 Soon after the song's release, it was introduced to Colombia by West African DJs in Barranquilla and Cartagena.
 It was popularized under the name "The Military" and "El saca lengua" ("he who sticks out his tongue") by DJs fond of African music based in these Colombian cities.

+In 1988, a version including the chorus "Zamina mina he he" was released in Latin America by Las Chicas del Can, named "El negro no puede", being a dance club hit in Colombia.

 The album Zangalewa was named "record of the year" in Cameroon, and in 1993, the Union of African National Television and Radio Organizations awarded it as the year's best African record.
 The band later changed its own name to Zangalewa.

 The song is still used today in Africa by soldiers, policemen, boy scouts, sportsmen, and their supporters, usually during training or for rallying.
 It is particularly popular in Cameroon, where it is used as a marching song or rallying cry.